 An example image in the patent filing shows many possible places that advertising might be shown on an image:

 An auction interface screen allows a business owner to elect to have people bid upon advertisements upon images of their property, including the chance to select categories of advertisers and to deny some other categories:

 The patent application images also include an example advertisement upload interface that advertisers can use to submit their ads, including selections of categories and geographic/location information for those ads.

 Finally, an advertisement placement bidding screen enables advertisers to bid upon where their ads might appear, including the locations and images that they might be shown at:

-While this Streetviews advertising process hasn’t been put into place by Google, it is possible that it’s something they might launch.
-Streetviews looks like it has become an important part of Google Maps Navigation, and Google has invested a fair amount of money and effort in their Streetviews project.
+While this Streetviews advertising process hasn’t been put into place by Google, it may be something they might launch.
+Streetview looks like it has become an important part of Google Maps Navigation, and Google has invested a fair amount of money and effort into its Streetview project.

-If the opportunity became available, would you advertise in Streetviews?
+If the opportunity became available, would you advertise in Streetview?
 Would you allow others to advertise on your property?

-Keep in mind, that property owners could also update their own information within StreetViews under the process described in this patent filing.
-So, for instance, if you really were the owner of the Eugene O’Neill Theatre, you could make sure that the image of your theatre appearing in Streetviews showed the name of the current production being performed on your stage.
+Keep in mind, that property owners could also update their information within StreetView under the process described in this patent filing.
+So, for instance, if you were the owner of the Eugene O’Neill Theatre, you could make sure that the image of your theatre appearing in Streetview showed the name of the current production being performed on your stage.